MGHPhysicsResearch/hedos/README.md

 - Harald Paganetti

 ## Acknowledgements
-This work was supported by R21 CA248118 (A Computational Method to Calculate the Radiation Dose to Circulating Lymphocytes) and R01 CA248901 (Developing whole-body computational phantoms for blood dosimetry to model the impact of radiation on the immune system).
+This work was supported by
+- R21 CA248118 : A Computational Method to Calculate the Radiation Dose to Circulating Lymphocytes
+- R01 CA248901 : Developing whole-body computational phantoms for blood dosimetry to model the impact of radiation on the immune system